odewahn/computational-publishing/readme.md

 <img width="100%" src="images/docker-stacks.png"/>
 _Jupyter Project/[Docker Stacks](https://github.com/jupyter/docker-stacks/)_

-Using the Docker Stacks as a base image, a user can easily layer on content-specific dependencies into the Dockerfile with a few simple commands.
-For example:
+Using the Docker Stacks as a base image, a user can easily layer on content-specific dependencies into a Dockerfile with a few simple commands.
+Here's an example:

 ```
 FROM jupyter/scipy-notebook:latest